 Less Than Significant Impact - The Project is small in scale and is not expected to produce excessive ground borne vibration or ground borne noise levels during construction.
+Piles in support of the proposed improvements will be drilled into bedrock, which will result in lower noise levels than driving piles into the ground.
 Nonetheless, efforts would be made to reduce or minimize construction-related ground borne vibration and ground borne noise levels compliant with provisions of the City's General Plan and Municipal Code.
 Thus, construction activities and use of construction equipment would not result in generation of excessive ground borne vibration or ground borne noise levels.